A5H73Y/Parkour/docs/tutorials/the-basics.md

 #### Lobby

-A Lobby is simply a location that allows you to join Parkour courses.
+A Lobby is simply a location that allows you to join Parkour Courses.
 It also acts as a place for the Player to teleport to when they complete or leave a Course.

 #### ParkourKit